jamestripp/Tutorials/README.md

 These tutorials are snippets of code.
 The code is fully commented and the examples should be straightforward.
 I have written the code so that a PhD student in Psychology, or someone with little coding experience can try out the methods.
+Where possible functionally equivilant code is writted for R, MATLAB and Python.

+If you have any comments, queries or suggestions then feel free to cntact me at james.tripp@warwick.ac.uk.

 ## Maximum likelihood estimation (/MLE)